Ramarajusairajesh/http_server/README.md

 This repo work for linux but for windows you need to change the socket library with winsock api to access sockets in windows!

-Simple explanation of what libraries I used in these programs: \n
+Simple explanation of what libraries I used in these programs:

 For C:
       For the C implementation I used socket,unistd libraries to define the socket interface to crete socket , transmit data via socket and recieve data via socket
     For python:
         Similar to C used socket interface and add used mimetypes to define file types rather than writing my own dictionary!
 Downloaded a simple and free template that and hosten it via http server!